Aggressive and violent behaviour

 Risk assessment and management planning

 The Department's Health and Safety Directorate has developed a range of procedures, guidelines and tools to assist with the management of students with challenging behaviours.
-Learn more about risk management and student safety (internal staff only).
+Learn more about risk assessments and student safety (internal staff only).

 Online Training Australia Understanding and supporting student behaviour explores what is meant by difficult behaviour, how teacher practice can influence student behaviour and how positive classroom management practices support the learning and behaviour needs of all students.
 This course can be found in MyPL.